CherryTheKirch/instalments_app/README.md

-# README

-This is just a simple project to mange constants payments like instalments
+# Manage your constant payments

+Simple app to manage constant payments like, taxes, instalments or wahtever...

+Under construction...